francescomucio/tee-as-transformation/docs/user-guide/incremental-materialization.md

 ## State Management

-TEE automatically tracks the state of incremental models:
+Tee automatically tracks the state of incremental models:

 - **Execution timestamps**: When the model was last run
 - **SQL hashes**: Detects changes in model SQL